 The combination of a growing global population, climate change, dwindling resources and the loss of agricultural land presents global challenges that can only be overcome by a new understanding of sustainable value creation.
 This transformation requires us to leave behind economic models based on the exploitation of fossil fuels.
 Instead, we need to move toward bio-based production, working methods and lifestyles – the bioeconomy.

-More than half of all Fraunhofer Institutes are involved in the four major areas of health research – drugs, diagnostics, devices and data, or 4D for short.
-Many innovations emerge at the interface between clinical practice, natural science, computer science and engineering.
-With its emphasis on interdisciplinary research, the Fraunhofer-Gesellschaft offers the perfect environment for cooperating on health research and developing new applied solutions for current and future markets.
+More than half of all Fraunhofer Institutes and research institutions are involved in the four major areas of health research – drugs, diagnostics, devices and data, or 4D for short.
+Many innovations emerge at the interface between medical science, natural science, computer science and engineering.
+With its emphasis on transdisciplinary research, the Fraunhofer-Gesellschaft offers the perfect environment for a close collaboration on health research – and on a cost-intelligent precision medicine for the benefit of patients.

 Artificial intelligence (AI), cognitive systems and machine learning have a key role to play in the transformation of our society and economy.
 The Fraunhofer-Gesellschaft is developing key AI technologies and applications at a number of its institutes.
 Our research contributes significantly to the development of safe, trusted and resource-efficient AI technologies that closely match the real-world needs of companies and society as a whole.